HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

 This guide supports scenarios where intermediaries take part in RESTful FHIR exchanges between an initiating system (the "originator") and the desired endpoint system (the "destination").
 It focuses on scenarios where:

 - the originator directs the exchange to the destination's public FHIR service base URL, for example as retrieved from an endpoint directory
-- but the destination has an arrangement where an intermediary accepts the request on the destination's behalf and then routes it--directly or through another intermediary--to the destination's system.
+- but the destination has an arrangement where an intermediary accepts the request on the destination's behalf and then routes it to the destination's system -- either directly or through another intermediary.

 This page defines the roles that intermediaries play in the scenarios addressed in this guide and then describes those scenarios more fully.